Six Strategies to Make Your Summer Break Work for You

 I know how hard it is to have quiet times.
 Times to read your Bible, meditate, and soak in God’s Word.
 Time to journal, time to praise God in prayer, confess your sins, intercede for others, and bring your personal concerns to Him.

-During the homeschool year, you might feel as though you are “rushing” this process, and checking it off your list but not having a truly transformational time with Jesus that you long for.
+During the homeschool year, you might feel as though you are “rushing” this process, and checking it off your list but not having the truly transformational time with Jesus that you long for.

 Perhaps you can choose to spend a little longer on this during the summer.
 It doesn’t matter when you have it.
 Mine works better in the morning because my mind is clear of the day’s todos when I first get up, so I focus best then.